A quasi-optimal stacking method for up-the-ramp readout images

 Abstract

-The non-destructive readout mode of a detector allows its pixels to be read multiple times during integration, generating a series of "up-the-ramp" images that keep accumulating photons between successive frames.
-Since the noise is correlated across these images, an optimal stacking generally requires weighting them unequally to achieve the best signal-to-noise ratio (SNR) for the target.
-Objects in the sky show wildly different brightness, and the counts in the pixels of the same object also span a wide range.
-Therefore, a single set of weights cannot be optimal for all cases.
-To keep the stacked image more easily calibratable, however, we choose to apply the same weight to all the pixels in the same frame.
-In practice, we find that the results of high-SNR cases degrade only slightly by adopting weights derived for low-SNR cases, whereas the low-SNR cases are more sensitive to the weights applied.
-We therefore propose a quasi-optimal stacking method that maximizes the stacked SNR for the case of SNR=1 per pixel in the last frame and demonstrate with simulated data that it always enhances the SNR more than the equal-weight stacking method and the ramp fitting method.
-Furthermore, we give an estimate of the improvement of limiting magnitudes for the China Space Station Telescope (CSST) based on this method.
-Compared with the conventional readout mode, which is equivalent to taking the last frame of the non-destructive readout, stacking 30 up-the-ramp images can improve the limiting magnitude by about 0.5 mag for CSST near-infrared observations, effectively reducing the readout noise by about 62%.
+A detector's nondestructive readout mode allows its pixels to be read multiple times during integration, enabling generation of a series of "up-the-ramp" images that continuously accumulate photons between successive frames.
+Because noise is correlated across these images, optimal stacking generally requires the images to be weighted unequally to achieve the best possible target signal-to-noise ratio (SNR).
+Objects in the sky present wildly varied brightness characteristics, and the counts in individual pixels of the same object can also span wide ranges.
+Therefore, a single set of weights cannot be optimal in all cases.
+To ensure that the stacked image is easily calibratable, we apply the same weight to all pixels within the same frame.
+In practice, results for high-SNR cases degraded only slightly when we used weights derived for low-SNR cases, whereas the low-SNR cases remained more sensitive to the weights.
+Therefore, we propose a quasi-optimal stacking method that maximizes the stacked SNR for the case where the RSN=1 per pixel in the last frame and use simulated data to demonstrate that this approach enhances the SNR more strongly than the equal-weight stacking and ramp fitting methods.
+Furthermore, we estimate the improvements in the limiting magnitudes for the China Space Station Telescope using the proposed method.
+When compared with the conventional readout mode, which is equivalent to selecting the last frame from the nondestructive readout, stacking 30 up-the-ramp images can improve the limiting magnitude by approximately 0.5 mag for the telescope's near-infrared observations, effectively reducing readout noise by approximately 62%.

 -